Poul Heegaard

+In 1936, Heegaard served as the President of The Third International Congress of Nationalists at The Nobel Institute.
+Following a talk titled "A Biologist's View of the Future of the White Race," Heegaard hosted a garden party for the Congress participants.

 Following a dispute with the faculty over, among other things, the hiring of Harald Bohr as professor at the University (which Heegaard opposed); Heegaard accepted a professorship at Oslo in Norway, where he worked till his retirement in 1941.